FlashpointBlack/viralvalor/README.md

 # Viral Valor – Backend

 This Node / Express backend powers the Viral Valor SPA.
-The codebase is currently undergoing an incremental refactor from a monolithic `routes.js` file to a **domain-driven router architecture** under `src/routes/`.
+The codebase has completed a refactor from a monolithic `routes.js` file to a **domain-driven router architecture** under `src/routes/`.

 ## Key Points

 1. **Stable Public API** – All HTTP endpoints now live exclusively under the `/api/*` namespace.
 The temporary root-level aliases were removed in Milestone 7, so be sure every request is prefixed with `/api`.
 2. **Health Endpoints** – Every router exposes `/health` for monitoring (see docs/API.md).
-3. **Admin Self-Test** – Navigate to `/api/admin/selftest` (admin-only) to run comprehensive integration checks that exercise database helpers and HTTP endpoints.
+3. **Admin Self-Test** – Navigate to `/api/selftest/` (admin-only) to run comprehensive integration checks that exercise database helpers and HTTP endpoints.

 ## Router Migration Status